nokia/SReXperts/eda/README.md

 ## Deploy containerlab topo

-The clab topo needs to be deployed without startup configs mounted to the DC1 nodes; this requirement will be lifted once the BGP fix is merged into SRL.
+The clab topo needs to be deployed without startup configs mounted to the DC1 nodes; this requirement will be lifted with 24.10.5 and 25.7+ releases (DTS 479993).

 For now, we need to comment out the startup configs by running the following: